Nurse Midwifery Program and Practice Philosophy

 The faculty of the Nurse-Midwifery Program at the Oregon Health & Science University share the following beliefs regarding

-- "Midwifery practice as conducted by CNMs and CMs, is the independent management of women's health care, focusing particularly on pregnancy, childbirth, the postpartum period, care of the newborn, and the family planning and gynecological needs of women."* Midwifery care is given within the context of the family and with a focus on continuity of care, health promotion and personal growth.
+- "Midwifery practice as conducted by certified nurse-midwives (CNMs) and certified midwives (CMs), is the independent management of women's health care, focusing particularly on pregnancy, childbirth, the postpartum period, care of the newborn, and the family planning and gynecological needs of women."* Midwifery care is given within the context of the family and with a focus on continuity of care, health promotion and personal growth.

 - Midwifery practice is safe and competent, based upon science and art, both necessary and neither sufficient.

 "There are two kinds of truth, the truth that lights the way and the truth that warms the heart.
 The first of these is science, and the second is art.
 Neither is independent of the other or more important than the other.
 Without art, sciences would be as useless as a pair of high forceps in the hands of a plumber.
 Without science, art would become a crude mess of folklore and emotional quackery.
 The truth of art keeps science from becoming inhuman, and the truth of science keeps art from becoming ridiculous."
 (Raymond Chandler, 1938)

 - Midwives strive for excellence in the care they provide and in their relationships with others.
 Qualities that denote excellence include caring, ethical awareness, moral courage and personal integrity.
 Midwives name and challenge indifference; understand power, its use and misuse; and act on behalf of women.